 Academic Advising for traditional on-campus programs (Undergraduate Advising Resource Center)

 uwosh.edu/advising • (920) 424-1268 • firstname.lastname@example.org

 Understand degree requirements, policies and your Student Academic Report (STAR), which shows progress made towards your degree.
 Receive assistance with setting academic goals, creating action plans and making academic decisions.
 Students must be admitted to the University before using the Undergraduate Advising Resource Center office.
-For online degree programs see Division of Lifelong Learning and Community Engagement.
+For online degree programs see Division of Online and Continuing Education.

 Academic Computing Services (ACS)

 uwosh.edu/acs • (920) 424-3020 • email@example.com

 ACS provides computer support for all University- owned computers and consulting services for technology on campus.
 Their services are available to all students and staff at UW Oshkosh.

 Bookstore (University Books & More)